urschrei/pypolyline/README.md

 ```

 ## Error Handling
-Failure to encode coordinates, or to decode a supplied Polyline, will raise a `RuntimeError` which can be caught.
+Failure to encode coordinates, or to decode a supplied Polyline, will raise a `RuntimeError` containing information about the invalid input.

 ## How it Works